 1. Joint programme strategy: main development challenges and policy responses 1.1.
-Programme area (not required for Interreg C programmes) and territorial disparities as well as inequalities, joint investment needs and complimentary and Jiai synergies with other funding programmes and instruments, lessons-learnt from past experience and macro-regional strategies and sea-basin strategies where the programme area as a whole or partially is covered by one or more strategies.
+Programme area (not required for Interreg C programmes) 1.2 Joint programme strategy: Summary of main joint challenges, taking into account economic, so and territorial disparities as well as inequalities, joint investment needs and complimentary and synergies with other funding programmes and instruments, lessons-learnt from past experience and ia macro-regional strategies and sea-basin strategies where the programme area as a whole or partially covered by one or more strategies.
 1.3.
-Justification for the selection of policy objectives and the Interreg-specific objectives, 12 corresponding priorities, specific objectives and the forms of support, addressing, where appropriate) . missing links in cross-border infrastructure Table 1 2.
-Priorities 30 2.1.
-Priority: 1 - Innovative societies 30 2.1.1.
+Justification for the selection of policy objectives and the Interreg-specific objectives, corresponding priorities, specific objectives and the forms of support, addressing, where appropriate missing links in cross-border infrastructure \mathbf{r} Table 1 Priorities 2.
+2.1.
+Priority: 1 - Innovative societies 2.1.1.
 Specific objective: RSO1.1.
-Developing and enhancing research and innovation capacities a and the uptake of advanced technologies 30 2.1.1.1 Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basis strategies, where appropriate 30 2.1.1.1b.
+Developing and enhancing research and innovation capacities the uptake of advanced technologies 2.1.1.1 Related types of action, and their expected contribution to those specific objectives and macro-regional strategies and sea-basin strategies, where appropriate 31 2.1.1.1b.
 Definition of a single beneficiary or a limited list of beneficiaries and the granting procedure 2.1.1.2.
 Indicators Table 2 - Output indicators Table 3 - Result indicators 2.1.1.3.
 Main target groups 2.1.1.4.
-Indication of the specific territories targeted, including the planned use of ITI, CLLD o other territorial tools 2.1.1.5.
+Indication of the specific territories targeted, including the planned use of ITI, CLLD of other territorial tools 2.1.1.5.
 Planned use of financial instruments 2.1.1.6.
-Indicative breakdown of the EU programme resources by type of intervention Table 5 - Dimension 2 - form of financing Table 6 - Dimension 3 - territorial delivery mechanism and territorial focus 2.1.1.
+Indicative breakdown of the EU programme resources by type of intervention 39 Table 4 - Dimension 1 - intervention field.
+Table 5 - Dimension 2 - form of financing Table 6 - Dimension 3 - territorial delivery mechanism and territorial focus 2.1.1.
 Specific objective: RSO1.4.
-Developing skills for smart specialisation, industrial transition entrepreneurship 2.1.1.1 Related types of action, and their expected contribution to those specific objectives and macro-regional strategies and sea-basis strategies, where appropriate 2.1.1.1b.
-Definition of a single beneficiary or a limited list of beneficiaries and the granting procedure 43 2.1.1.2.
-Indicators Table 2 - Output indicators Table 3 - Result indicators 2.1.1.3.
-Main target groups 2.1.1.4.
-Indication of the specific territories targeted, including the planned use of ITI, CLLD o other territorial tools 2.1.1.5.
+Developing skills for smart specialisation, industrial transition entrepreneurship 2.1.1.1 Related types of action, and their expected contribution to those specific objectives and macro-regional strategies and sea-basin strategies, where appropriate 2.1.1.1b.
+Definition of a single beneficiary or a limited list of beneficiaries and the granting procedure 2.1.1.2.
+Indicators Table 2 - Output indicators Table 3 - Result indicators 2 1 1 2 Main target groups 2.1.1.3.
+Main target groups2.1.1.4.
+Indication of the specific territories targeted, including the planned use of ITI, CLLD of the specific territories targeted. other territorial tools 2.1.1.5.
 Planned use of financial instruments 2.1.1.6.
-Indicative breakdown of the EU programme resources by type of intervention Table 4 - Dimension 1 - intervention field Table 5 - Dimension 2 - form of financing Table 6 - Dimension 3 - territorial delivery mechanism and territorial focus 2.1.
-Priority.
-2 - water smart societies 2.1.1.1 Related types of action, and their expected contribution to those specific objectives and macro-regional strategies and sea-basis strategies, where appropriate
+Indicative breakdown of the EU programme resources by type of intervention Table 4 - Dimension 1 - intervention field.
+50 Table 5 - Dimension 2 - form of financing Table 6 - Dimension 3 - territorial delivery mechanism and territorial focus 2.1.
+Priority: 2 - Water smart societies 2.1.1.
+Specific objective: RSO2.5.
+Promoting access to water and sustainable water management.
+2.1.1.1 Related types of action, and their expected contribution to those specific objectives and macro-regional strategies and sea-basin strategies, where appropriate maro regionar sualegies and sea-basin sualegies, where appropriate